8 surprising heart health tips you probably haven’t heard before

 You can visit your plan web page anytime.
 Just use your smartphone or tablet camera to scan the QR code on your member ID card or type in the URL from your card.
 You’ll go directly to your plan web page, where you can see your plan information and benefits, check your coverage, watch a helpful video and more.

 Having the flu or pneumonia may raise your heart risks.
-One study looked at people who had been hospitalized for heart attacks.
-They were about six times more likely to have had their heart attack within a week of getting the flu, compared with the year before or the year after.* To protect yourself, make sure you get an annual flu shot.
+To protect yourself, make sure you get an annual flu shot.
 And stay up to date on your pneumococcal vaccine to help prevent pneumonia.

 If you eat all your calories between 7 AM and 7 PM, for example, you’ll see heart-healthy benefits.
-This eating pattern is often called intermittent fasting when you alternate fasting periods with a regular eating schedule.
-It’s been shown to help people lose weight and improve blood pressure and cholesterol levels.*
+This eating pattern is often called intermittent fasting.
+It's when you alternate fasting periods with a regular eating schedule.
+It can help people lose weight and improve blood pressure and cholesterol levels.*

 Yes, brisk walking and other cardiovascular exercises are good for your heart.
-But you’ll get even better results if you throw in some strength-training moves like lunges, squats and wall push-ups a couple days a week.
-One study found that weight training for about an hour per week lowered the risk of heart disease events by 40 to 70 percent.*
+One to two hours of exercise a day can help lower blood pressure and blood sugar levels.* You'll get even better results if you throw in some strength-training moves.
+Try some lunges, squats and wall push-ups a couple days a week.

 Mindfulness practices such as meditation and deep breathing exercises may lower your risk of cardiovascular disease.
-That’s according to research findings in the Journal of the American Heart Association.* Mindfulness can lower levels of stress hormones that can raise blood pressure and inflammation in the body and are linked to heart disease.
+Mindfulness can lower levels of stress hormones that can raise blood pressure and inflammation in the body.

 Have a health question that can’t wait for your next checkup?